Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 3. Open the **DCR Providers** to view all configured DCR Providers

 4. Select **New DCR Provider** button to create an Okta configuration.
-Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.
+Provide a name for internal use within {{site.konnect_short_name}}.
+The name and provider type information will not be exposed to Dev Portal developers.

 5. Enter the **Issuer URL** for your authorization server and the **DCR Token** that you created in Okta.
 Select Okta as the **Provider Type**.
+Note: The DCR token will be stored in isolated, encrypted storage and will not be readable through any Konnect API.

 6. Save your DCR Provider.
 You should now see it in the list of DCR providers.

-7. Navigate to the **Auth Strategy** tab, then select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you added.
+7. Navigate to the **Auth Strategy** tab, then select **New Auth Strategy** to create an auth strategy that uses the DCR provider you added.

 8. Provide a name for internal use within {{site.konnect_short_name}} and a display name for visibility on your Portal.
 In the **Auth Type** dropdown menu select DCR.
-In the **DCR Provider** dropdown, select the name of the DCR Provider config you just created.
-Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR Provider.
+In the **DCR Provider** dropdown, select the name of the DCR provider config you just created.
+Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR provider.

 9. Enter the names of the **Scopes** and **Claims** as comma-separated values in their corresponding fields.
 The values should match the scopes or claims that were created in Okta.